HeZhang33/LLM-Fine-Tuning-Azure/labs/ui_dashboard/llama2_fine_tuning_aml_dashboard.md

 You can also consume the API using a popular programming language such as <code>Python</code>.
 <ol><img src="../images/screenshot-aml-endpoint-consume-api.png " alt="Screenshot of testing a deployed fine-tuned model via API calls." width="600"/></ol>

+### Step 10 (Optional): Clean up your deployment resources
+When you're done with your custom model, you can delete the deployed endpoint, model, and the compute cluster.
+You can also delete the training (and validation and test) files you uploaded to the service, if needed.